CRN Digital Talk Radio Networks: Programming

 CRN programs are produced both in house and in collaboration with other broadcasters.
-CRN broadcasts eight audio feeds: a main feed that carries mostly in-house offerings; direct network feeds from Sports Byline USA, The Answer, Talk Radio Network, Radio America; Fox News Radio, Westwood One; iHeart Radio, and others.
+CRN broadcasts eight audio feeds: a main feed that carries mostly in-house offerings; direct network feeds from Sports Byline USA, The Answer, Compass Media Networks and others.
 CRN also airs a simulcast of XEAAA-AM (a female-oriented Spanish-language station based in Guadalajara, Mexico); and a seventh channel that duplicates and timeshifts some of the other feeds' programs.
 It is distributed, as its former name implies, mostly through various cable television providers, much in the way the more widely available Music Choice is distributed.
 However, it is also available via C band satellite, various terrestrial stations across the nation and on the Internet.

 Some of CRN’s first talk offerings included “Polka Parade” with Dick Sinclair and television and radio personality George Putnam’s “Talk Back” (which became a CRN exclusive).
 Former Tonight Show Starring Johnny Carson co-host Ed McMahon also hosted his weekly Lifestyles Live program on CRN.

 Don Ecker’s “UFOs Tonight”, and the pro wrestling themed “Squared Circle” hosted by James "Shadowe" Boone were also CRN original programs.

 CRN Digital Talk Radio announced in June 2015 it would become the home for libertarian radio and television personality Larry Elder’s show.
 Less than two months later, Salem Radio Network announced it would add Elder’s program to its own national syndication lineup.

 Actor Robert Conrad hosted his own CRN program until his death on February 8, 2020, and Barry Farber hosted his own show until his death later that year.
 There are also several food and wine lifestyle programs, such as the "What's Cookin'" franchise.